hdclark/LiDAR_scanner/README.md

 captured in memory until a fixed-size RAM buffer has been filled.
 Data is written to disk after collection, and is slower than collection.
 So the camera can only operate in bursts.
-This slightly awkward procedure is used to capture both as many frames as possible, and as regularly as possible, Capturing frames quickly helps reduce frame stutter and motion artifacts.
+This slightly awkward procedure is used to capture as many frames as possible, as regularly as possible.
+Capturing frames quickly helps reduce frame stutter and motion artifacts.

 The `L515` includes motion tracking via an inertial measurement unit.
 One of the goals of this project is to be able to walk around and scan a static scene.
 To